 At Pure, your Physio will take a detailed history of your symptoms followed by a thorough clinical examination to establish an informed hypothesis of the structures contributing to your pain and provide a working diagnosis.
 A fast and accurate diagnosis will mean that the most effective treatment and management plan can be implemented straight away, helping to achieve optimal outcomes.
 Your Physiotherapist will want to know how your condition is effecting you day to day so that your treatment can be tailored to your needs and will mean personalised goals can be established.
 Regular re-assessment will ascertain if your are making progress towards your goals and will allow adjustments to your treatment to be made.

-This is a blood test that will give an indication of bone health for most adolescents should be between 75 and 95.
-If you are below this the Doctor may discuss with you about diet and supplementation unique to your injury needs.
+This is a blood test that will give an indication of bone health.
+Most adolescents should be between 75 and 95.
+If you are below this number, the Doctor may discuss diet and supplementation unique to your injury needs.

 If your symptoms have not resolved within 3-4 weeks the Doctor may decide to send you for X-rays or MRI to determine what is happening.
 If you have had previous stress fractures and suspect another one you may be sent for a DEXA scan to establish your overall bone mineral density but this is rarely needed.